 I was also surprised to find out most varieties of almond milk have way less almonds per bottle than you think.
 So essentially, you’re paying for fancy water.
 Of course brands vary but, the really good stuff is even more expensive.
 What you get in the end is a watered down product with synthetic vitamins added back in.

 So I set out to make my own almond milk and was pleasantly surprised.
-Not only was the homemade almond milk more affordable, contained less phytic acid, healther and creamier…homemade almond milk was much tastier too.
+Not only was the homemade almond milk more affordable, contained less phytic acid, healthier and creamier…homemade almond milk was much tastier too.

 Benefits of Making Homemade Almond Milk